idilsulo/ChatGPTify/README.md

 ```
 play.ask_chatgpt(prompt="What is the common theme, musical elements or features in this playlist?
 Explain in detail.")
 ```

-**Note:** If you would like to have better quality predictions, try executing `pkill firefox` and then `chatgpt install` once in a while.

 Enjoy your new playlists!